 - Christian Islinger (Quality Manager, Quality Engineer and Project Manager Analytics Solutions at BMW AG)

 - Prof. Dr.-Ing.
 Habil.
 Gerhard Rigoll (Professor for Human - Machine Communication at TUM)

 - Dr. Tina Ruseva (Founder and CEO of Mentessa)

 Students and Ph.D.-students from diverse fields of study from all universities of Munich were invited to participate in the #ScienceHack.
 They display their creativity, passion and problem-solving skills towards solving challenges provided by the industrial partners and exceptional chairs of TUM.

 For the first time ever, students and PhD students of the EuroTeQ-partner universities could participate!

 Thanks to all participants, our top-level jury and our industrial and academic partners who made the TUM Science Hackathon possible!

 A very special thank you goes to all members of Taskforce CAP.
 Also thanks to Taskforce Marketing and to Moritz Huber from our partner university HFF for your contribution and power in realizing our virtual ideas for the Science Hack!

-Last but not least thanks for the very professional help of the "Studentische Vertretung of TUM" for your technical support!
+Last but not least, thanks for the very professional technical support of the "Studentische Vertretung of TUM"!

 The challenge: Envision The Bike Experience of Tomorrow